 The Pioneer Library System Foundation welcomes author Wes Moore for its presentation of “Literally Yours: A Virtual Conversation With Wes Moore,” taking place at 4 p.m.
 Wednesday, Nov.
 10.

 Mr. Moore’s presentation will be available for a virtual audience and live-streamed inside each PLS library, as well as for individual customers who register in advance via Zoom.

-Mr. Moore will speak about his novel “The Other Wes Moore: One Name, Two Fates.”
+Mr. Moore is the author of “The Other Wes Moore: One Name, Two Fates.”
 The novel looks at the experience of two men born and raised in Baltimore – the author, who has gone on to accolades including becoming a Rhodes scholar, decorated veteran and business leader, and a young man of the same name, who has served most of his life in prison after being convicted of murdering a police officer and father of five during an armed robbery.

 A relationship that began with a letter sent by the author to “the other Wes Moore” as he served his prison sentence grew.
 The two met for numerous conversations as the author gathered information for the book and then compared and contrasted his own experiences growing up in the same neighborhoods with those of “the other Wes Moore.”

 This event caps the Pioneer Library System’s “Spark a Change” initiative, which has looked at the topic of poverty through the lens of Mr. Moore’s novel and many community speakers and programs during 2021.

 Copies of the book are available through any of the 12 PLS libraries, or by downloadable version here.
 There also is an accompanying young adult version of the novel, “Discovering Wes Moore,” that is available as a download through the library.